wfahren/OpenVPN/iptable_rule_detail/iptable_rules_for_OpenVPN_server.md

 ### `iptables -A FORWARD -m state --state RELATED,ESTABLISHED -j ACCEPT`

-This rule provides **stateful forwarding** for traffic passing *through* the Linux machine when it is acting as a router or gateway.
+This rule provides **stateful forwarding** for traffic passing *through* the OpenVN server when, is acting as a router.

 | Component | Description |
 | :--- | :--- |